lmnt-com/anya/README.md

 ## Installation

 The extension is available for installation on the [Chrome Web Store](https://chrome.google.com/webstore/detail/lmnt-characterai-speech/ialccdnpplkohhpageabcfmffgdmhhkm).
-You can also install it in the Chrome web browser as a Developer-mode "unpacked extension" via:
+You can also install it in the Chrome web browser as a Developer-mode "unpacked extension", steps as:

-- checking out this repository
+- check out this repository
 - visit [chrome://extensions](chrome://extensions)
 - turn on 'Developer Mode' in the top right
 - use the 'Load unpacked' button in the top left to select the `anya` directory